BryceRussell/astro-minecraft-theme/src/pages/docs/how-it-all-works.md

 **EX**: `var(--1/2-block)`, `var(--1-block)`, `var(--32-block)`

+##### `--fluid-(0-9)`:

+Responsive font sizes used for markdown

 ### Tailwindcss Classes

 One of the main jobs of the tailwind config is to read all file names inside the `./public/imgs` folder and assign each file a `bg-` class.
-This makes it easy to use the textures inside `./public/imgs` by calling a class like `bg-stone` or `bg-item-diamond`
+This makes it easy to use the textures inside `./public/imgs` by calling a class like `bg-block-stone` or `bg-item-diamond`

 **Note**: Use the `./public` folder to lookup filenames in order to use these classes

 ##### `bg-{filename}`:

-All blocks in the `./public/imgs/block` folder will create a block background class that look like: `bg-{filename}` Ex: `bg-dirt` `bg-gold-block`
+All blocks in the `./public/imgs/block` folder will create a block background class that look like: `bg-block-{filename}` Ex: `bg-block-dirt` `bg-block-gold-block`

 ##### `bg-item-{filename}`: